 5. Setu Bandhasana (Bridge pose)

-Setu Bandhasana camel pose
+Setu Bandhasana - inline

 The Setu Bandhasana Bridge pose strengthens the back muscles and stretches the chest, neck and spine.
 It also relieves the body of back-ache and calms the brain.